blewis1014/Twitter-Disinformation/README.md

 **Q1.** *(x points)* The D2 dataset contains some shortened URIs and proxies.
 Process each URI and follow redirects until it resolves or there is a 40x HTTP status.
 Record the final URI and current HTTP status.

 For each of the final URIs, check its archival status using MemGator (see HW2).
-Record the date of the first memento, total number of mementos, and the number of mementos in each year from 2016-2020.
+Record the datetime of the first memento, datetime of the last memento, total number of mementos, and the number of mementos in each year from 2016-2020.

 Save a data file that contains the original URI, tweet frequency (from the original data file), final URI (many of these will be the same as the original URI), current HTTP status, date of first memento, total number of mementos, and number of mementos in each year from 2016-2020.